 A battery wiring harness is one of the most important parts of the car; people probably already know that.

-What purchasing manager may not know, however, is just how frustrating a bad battery wiring harness can be.
+However, what purchasing manager may not know is just how frustrating a bad battery wiring harness can be.
 These wiring harnesses play an integral role in the vehicle.

 Table of Contents